 The poll findings were clear that these generations can put partisan politics aside to come together in support of the United Nations.

-When asked whether the UN is supportive of Americas interests around the world, 63% of young Americans, including 59% of Republicans, 53% of Independents and 70% of Democrats, agree that it is.
-71% believe the U.S. should continue to belong to the UN.
+When asked whether the UN is supportive of America’s interests around the world, 63 percent of young Americans, including 59 percent of Republicans, 53 percent of Independents and 70 percent of Democrats, agree that it is.
+71 percent believe the U.S. should continue to belong to the UN.

-Millennials and Generation Z have a 55% favorable view of the UN, which is 19 percentage points higher than the U.S. Congress and 16 percentage points higher than NATO.
-Even among those who voted in the 2016 election, 53% of Trump voters and 60% of Clinton voters have a favorable opinion of the UN.
+Millennials and Generation Z have a 55 percent favorable view of the UN, which is 19 percentage points higher than the U.S. Congress and 16 percentage points higher than NATO.
+Even among those who voted in the 2016 election, 53 percent of Trump voters and 60 percent of Clinton voters have a favorable opinion of the UN.

 “Knowing that the largest voting bloc in America is firmly committed to continued U.S. leadership at the UN can only bolster Ambassador Haley’s work in New York,” said Peter Yeo, President of the Better World Campaign.
 “Young Americans are disinclined to support any moves to pull back from tackling problems around the world or disengaging from international organizations like the UN.”

 Roughly two-thirds (65 percent) of young Americans confirmed that they follow international affairs closely.
 The top international issues they want the U.S. to act on are the environment, human rights, and poverty.
 When asked about the Global Goals, they overwhelmingly agreed the UN and its agencies would do the most to ensure countries around the world achieve the Global Goals For Sustainable Development, like ending poverty and hunger and defending human rights for all.